nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ```

 Each transfer amount in the batch is specified between two given addresses.
-Transfers should happen atomically; if at least one specified transfer cannot be
+Transfers MUST happen atomically; if at least one specified transfer cannot be
 completed, the whole transaction MUST fail.

 The transaction MUST fail if the balance(s) of the holder for token(s) in the batch